-This unique forest – orchard grows on the south-facing slopes of Fergana range’s, at the height of some 1,500 – 2,000 m.
+This unique forest – orchard grows on the south-facing slopes of the Fergana range, at the height of some 1,500 – 2,000 m.
 Down in the valley is located the small town of Arslanbob which in many ways depends on this forest.
 Not too far is located another large walnut forest – Dashman Forest Reserve.

 Walnuts are not the only value in this forest.
 Here grow many species of valuable fruit-bearing trees, such as specific species of apple (Malus siversiana), pear (Pyrus korshinsky), plum (Prunus sogdiana).
-Locals eat and collect thousands of tons of apples, pistachios, cherry plums and other fruits.
+Locals eat and collect thousands of tons of apples, pistachios, cherry plums, and other fruits.

 - A budget travel blog from Central Asia, the Silk Road, and beyond.
 Accessed in 06.03.2014.

-- Ruth Beera, Franziska Kaisera, Kaspar Schmidtb, Brigitta Ammanna, Gabriele Carraroc, Ennio Grisad, Willy Tinner, Vegetation history of the walnut forests in Kyrgyzstan (Central Asia): natural or anthropogenic origin?, Quaternary Science Reviews, Vol 27, 2008.
+- Ruth Beera, Franziska Kaisera, Kaspar Schmidtb, Brigitta Ammanna, Gabriele Carraroc, Ennio Grisad, Willy Tinner, Vegetation history of the walnut forest in Kyrgyzstan (Central Asia): natural or anthropogenic origin?, Quaternary Science Reviews, Vol 27, 2008.
 Accessed in 06.03.2014.

-Biotope is rather small area with uniform environmental conditions and specific community of life.
-Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful or have other unusual characteristics.
+Biotope is a rather small area with uniform environmental conditions and a specific community of life.
+Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful, or have other unusual characteristics.

-One of the most beautiful countries in the world, Kyrgyzstan has it all: glorious mountain scenery, a rich nomadic tradition, Silk Road monuments and thrilling wildlife.
-Author and seasoned traveler Laurence Mitchell is an expert in the country and in this fully updated edition details all the services and experiences on offer, including trekking, mountaineering, horse riding, historical sites, festivals and Kyrgyz culture.
+One of the most beautiful countries in the world, Kyrgyzstan has it all: glorious mountain scenery, a rich nomadic tradition, Silk Road monuments, and thrilling wildlife.
+Author and seasoned traveler Laurence Mitchell is an expert in the country and in this fully updated edition details all the services and experiences on offer, including trekking, mountaineering, horse riding, historical sites, festivals, and Kyrgyz culture.

-The small, mountainous country of Kyrgyzstan contains a surprising number of natural wonders, scenic beauty and cultural treasures.
-From the national pearl of Lake Issyk-Kul to world class skiing at bargain prices, horseback rides across vast empty plains, or a night in a shepherd’s yurt, travelers will find ample opportunities for unforgettable experiences.
+The small, mountainous country of Kyrgyzstan contains a surprising number of natural wonders, scenic beauty, and cultural treasures.
+From the national pearl of Lake Issyk-Kul to world-class skiing at bargain prices, horseback rides across vast empty plains, or a night in a shepherd’s yurt, travelers will find ample opportunities for unforgettable experiences.